Get to work and stand in line

 - Mrs. Munger's Class has its own YouTube channel.

-- As far as legal streaming is concerned, Doug, Recess, Hercules: The Animated Series, Teacher's Pet, 101 Dalmatians: The Series, and Lilo & Stitch: The Series are available on Disney+ (as are series that reran on the block), while Sabrina: The Animated Series can be seen on YouTube directly from current owner WildBrain, and on Pluto TV.
+- As far as legal streaming is concerned, Doug, Recess, Pepper Ann, Hercules: The Animated Series, Teacher's Pet, 101 Dalmatians: The Series, and Lilo & Stitch: The Series are available on Disney+ (as are series that reran on the block), while Sabrina: The Animated Series can be seen on YouTube directly from current owner WildBrain, and on Pluto TV.
 The rest are currently unaccounted for, though.
+(A wide selection of Looney Tunes and Merrie Melodies shorts are on HBO Max and the Boomerang service, shorn of any Bugs Bunny & Tweety Show branding.)

 - Never Bareheaded: In the early seasons, Charlie (Jessica Prunell) would never, ever, ever be shown without a full headcovering on.